 - Wash the toddler’s toys with water and then rinse well

 Otitis media is an infection of the middle ear.

-The middle ear is the part of the ear that is between the eardrum and oval window, oval window is the layer of connective tissue which is located at the end of the middle ear and the start of the inner ear.
+The middle ear is the part of the ear that is between the eardrum and oval window, oval window is the layer of connective tissue that is located at the end of the middle ear and the start of the inner ear.

 There is a tube called the eustachian tube which connects the middle ear to the nasopharynx.
 The eustachian tube equalizes the pressure between the middle ear cavity and the outside environment by draining out the mucus.
 When the middle ear is inflamed the fluid is trapped in the middle ear allowing bacteria to multiply in the middle ear trapped fluid.